vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 :::

 To fetch a network history segment, run the command below.
-Use the ID of the segment you want (for example, the oldest) followed by the number of blocks prior to the segment's height that you want fetch. `2000` is used in the following example.
+Use the ID of the segment you want (for example, the latest) followed by the number of blocks prior to the segment's height that you want fetch. `2000` is used in the following example.
 This will result in all blocks from height N-2000 to N being retrieved.

 ```shell
 vega datanode network-history fetch <segment-id-of-segment-at-height-N> 2000 --home="YOUR_DATA_NODE_HOME_PATH"